 How long does it take to get money cleared?

-Some deposits can happen as soon as the same day, with most happening the next business day.
+Some deposits clear as soon as the same day, but most generally clear the next business day.
 In some cases, though, a deposit can take as long as nine days to clear.
 Check with your bank to know their timelines.

 Can you reverse a cleared check?